jwworth/jakeworth/content/blog/morning-reading.md

 - [Beyond Console Log](https://medium.com/@mattburgess/beyond-console-log-2400fdf4a9d8): a breakdown of some of the more useful alternatives to JavaScript's `console.log()`.
-- [XY Problem](http://xyproblem.info/): summary of an antipattern where a person asks for help for enacting their solution to a problem, without sharing the problem itself.
-Often the solution they are trying to enact is the wrong solution, but they are asking the helper to start further down that erroneous road.
+- [XY Problem](http://xyproblem.info/): summary of an antipattern where a person asks for help enacting their solution to a problem, without sharing the problem itself.
+Often the solution they are pursuing is the wrong solution, but they're asking the helper to start helping further down that erroneous road.
 I've done this, and been on the receiving end of this, many times.
 - [ReasonML: Strict, powerful and forgiving](https://www.harigopal.in/talks/2018/jsfoo): slides from Hari Gopal's intro to ReasonML at JSFoo.
 - [Google is using AI to help The New York Times digitize 5 million historical photos](https://www.theverge.com/2018/11/9/18079386/google-ai-new-york-times-digitize-archive-history-photos): brief overview of Google's work digitizing the vast library of New York Times images.